qBraid/community/README.md

 - For topics related to **qBraid-QIR**, please open an issue [here](https://github.com/qBraid/qbraid-qir).
 - For topics related to **qBraid-Algorithms**, please open an issue [here](https://github.com/qBraid/qbraid-algorithms/issues).
 - For *all other topics*, please open an issue [here](https://github.com/qBraid/community/issues).

-- For technical questions that may be more suited for a forum, please post to [Quantum Computing Stack Exchange](https://quantumcomputing.stackexchange.com/) or [Stack Overflow](https://stackoverflow.com/) with the [`qbraid`](https://stackoverflow.com/questions/tagged/qbraid) tag.
+For technical questions that may be more suited for a forum, you may also find answers by posting to [QCSE](https://quantumcomputing.stackexchange.com/) or [Stack Overflow](https://stackoverflow.com/) with the [`qbraid`](https://stackoverflow.com/questions/tagged/qbraid) tag.

 By participating in this community page, you are expected to uphold our [code of conduct](CODE_OF_CONDUCT.md).